PoCInnovation/Workshops/p2p/2.Starton-Smart-Contract/README.md

 Go to your [Starton dashboard](https://app.starton.io/) and create an [ERC-20](https://ethereum.org/en/developers/docs/standards/tokens/erc-20/) token with a fixed supply.
 > If you want more challenge, you can try to deploy the template contract using the API instead of the UI
-> You should find everything you need in their [documentation](https://docs.starton.io/), but don't hesitate to ask for help if you are stuck :wink:
+> You should find everything you need in their [documentation](https://docs.starton.io/), but don't hesitate to ask for help if you are stuck 😉

 When your contract is deployed, you need to interact with it!
 You have to make several API calls: